Integrated Water Management (IWM)

 The programme provides suitably qualified candidates with an Anglian Water-financed bursary of £12,000 per annum plus the payment of tuition fees (at UK/EU rate).

 If you are interested in applying, please send your CV and cover letter to Chetna Vaghela (Email firstname.lastname@example.org).
 The cover letter should explain why you are interested in this opportunity and why you are a suitable candidate.

-In addition you are required to formally apply to the MSc in Environmental Technology – Water Management separately.
+In addition you are required to formally apply to the MSc in Environmental Technology – Integrated Water Management separately.
 Please appreciate that these are busy times for Registry, therefore please apply to the MSc programme at your earliest convenience.